It’s almost like they were born to be together.

 The 507K is chock full of features, and most of them benefit the P365 XL directly.
 The 507K uses the RSMc footprint, which comes stock on the P365 XL.
 The optic is ultra-small and weighs only about an ounce, so weight and bulk aren’t an issue.
 The 507K sits very low on the gun and reduces height where it can.

-Red dots like the 507K eliminates the issues with sight radius on small handguns.
+Red dots like the 507K eliminate the issues with sight radius on small handguns.
 Red dots allow you to shoot a small pistol almost as accurately as a full-sized duty handgun.

 The controls are two small buttons located on the side of the optic.
 These little buttons make swapping brightness levels, turning the optic on and off, and even changing reticles easy.